realmagicgreen/magicgreenastro/src/content/posts/biocoenosis-natural-forests/index.md

 ## Biocoenosis

-A biocenosis, coined by Karl Möbius in 1877, describes the interacting organisms living together in a habitat (biotope).[1](https://en.wikipedia.org/wiki/Karl_M%C3%B6bius)
+A biocenosis, coined by Karl Möbius in 1877, describes the interacting organisms living together in a habitat (biotope).[Read more](https://en.wikipedia.org/wiki/Karl_M%C3%B6bius)

 The use of this term has declined in the 21st сentury.